DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/web_view_tracking/_index.md

 {{< tabs >}}
 {{% tab "Android" %}}

-Set up the RUM Browser SDK on the web page you want rendered on your mobile application.
+Set up the RUM Browser SDK for the web page you want rendered on your mobile application.
 For more information, see [RUM Browser Monitoring][1].

 [1]: /real_user_monitoring/browser/setup/#npm